On the stability of an in-line formation of hydrodynamically interacting flapping plates: Numerical Approach

 \subsection{Thrust and Drag}

-The thrust force acting on the plates is obtained from the leading edge bound vortex sheet strength.
+The plates experience a thrust force due to the suction at their leading edges, which arises because the fluid velocity is singular there.
+Specifically, the thrust is obtained from the leading edge bound vortex sheet strength.
 The sheet strength is unbounded at the leading edge, with $\gamma^j(\alpha,t)\sim \Delta s^{-1/2}$ as $\Delta s\rightarrow 0$ where $\Delta s=1/2-s(\alpha)$ is the distance from the leading edge.
 However, the desingularized vortex sheet strength $\gamma^j(\alpha)s'(\alpha)$ remains bounded.
 The horizontal thrust force acting on the plate is given by \citep{Fang2017,EldredgeBook}

 and, with our choice of $s(\alpha)=\cos\alpha/2$,

 The relation (\ref{E:thrust}) holds for steady or unsteady plate motion.
 For steady motions, the result reduces to $\gamtil=-2V$, where $V$ is the vertical velocity of the leading edge, which is used by~\citet{Alben_Street}.
 For completeness, both the unsteady and steady results are derived here in Appendices~\ref{App:Thrust} and \ref{App:Steady}, respectively.
 Appendix~\ref{App:Steady} also shows a comparison between the flow field around a plate in a steady vertical flow, and the unsteady flow field around an impulsively started plate moving vertically upward with constant velocity, the latter being computed using the method described in \S~\ref{ssec:numerical}.
 We detail how the flow field (figure~\ref{F:streamlinesvx}) and circulation (figure~\ref{F:tipstrengthconstantvelo}) in the unsteady case approach that of the steady case in the long-time limit.